 Thus, while racial resentments seethed in many different cities and towns across the United States in early 90s, Los Angeles proved to be a flashpoint.
 Was LA’s structure partially to blame?
 Sure.
 That makes sense.
 Were the riots also part of a broader shift in our society – yet more “growing pains” as America continued to process its long legacy of slavery and racial segregation and discrimination?
 That also sounds very plausible.

 The point here is that, while Los Angeles has certainly changed since the riots, the country has changed too.
 Our attitudes have shifted in many profound and subtle ways.

 What does all this philosophizing over the riots mean for your Los Angeles petty theft situation?

-Attorney Michael Kraut of the Kraut Law Group understands how to look at cases from various angles to give his clients best results.
-He served as a prosecutor for the city for over 14 years before becoming a criminal defense attorney and forming the Kraut Law Group.
+Attorney Michael Kraut of the Kraut Criminal & DUI Lawyers understands how to look at cases from various angles to give his clients best results.
+He served as a prosecutor for the city for over 14 years before becoming a criminal defense attorney and forming the Kraut Criminal & DUI Lawyers.
 His unique, clearheaded vantage and relationships help him succeed for his clients.